angelwzr/darker/README.md

 ### Current status

 The app is basically done.
-There are some things I want to fix or change in the future:
+There are some things I want to fix, change or add in the future:

-- Check for system theme on app start so the tray icon will be in the right state
+- Make context menu look native
+- Localization support

 ### Notes